Matrix Decomposition and Applications: Row ID and Two-Sided ID

-\paragraph{Data storage} For the data storage of each ID, we summarize as follows \begin{itemize} \item \textit{Column ID.} It requires $mr$ and $(n-r)r$ floats to store $\bC$ and $\bW$ respectively , and $r$ integers to store the indices of the selected columns in $\bA$; \item \textit{Row ID.} It requires $nr$ and $(m-r)r$ floats to store $\bR$ and $\bZ$ respectively, and $r$ integers to store the indices of the selected rows in $\bA$; \item \textit{Two-Sided ID.} It requires $(m-r)r$, $(n-r)r$, and $r^2$ floats to store $\bZ,\bW$, and $\bU$ respectively.
-And extra $2r$ integers are required to store the indices of the selected rows and columns in $\bA$. \end{itemize}
+\paragraph{Data storage.} For each ID, the storage requirements are summarized as follows: \begin{itemize} \item \textit{Column ID.} It requires $mr$ and $(n-r)r$ floating-point numbers to store $\bC$ and $\bW$, respectively, and $r$ integers to store the indices of the selected columns in $\bA$; \item \textit{Row ID.} It requires $nr$ and $(m-r)r$ floating-point numbers to store $\bR$ and $\bZ$, respectively, and $r$ integers to store the indices of the selected rows in $\bA$; \item \textit{Two-Sided ID.} It requires $(m-r)r$, $(n-r)r$, and $r^2$ floating-point numbers to store $\bZ,\bW$, and $\bU$, respectively.
+And an extra $2r$ integers are required to store the indices of the selected rows and columns in $\bA$. \end{itemize}

-\paragraph{Further reduction on the storage for two-sided ID for sparse matrix $\bA$} Suppose the column ID of $\bA=\bC\bW$ where $\bC=\bA[:,J_s]$ and a good spanning rows index $I_s$ set of $\bC$ could be found:
+\paragraph{Storage reduction for sparse matrices.} For sparse matrices, further storage savings are possible.
+Consider the column ID: $\bA=\bC\bW$, where $\bC=\bA[:,\sJ_s]$, and a good spanning row index set $\sI_s$ of $\bC$ exists such that: